bmartino1/plex-dbrepair-docker/readme.md

    - stop other plex dockers from running

-with unraid variables for prune picture cache and db file restore(if you used this docker to make the backup...) see
+with unraid variables for prune picture cache and db file restore(if you used this docker to make the backup...) see unraid support...

+## Support

 - **Unraid Support Thread:**
   https://forums.unraid.net/topic/196453-support-plex-db-repair-docker/#findComment-1601211

 ---

 ## Requirements

 - Docker
-- Access to the Docker socket (used to stop/start Plex if enabled)
+- Access to the Docker socket (used to stop/start Plex if enabled) usualy host "/var/run/docker.sock"
-- Plex Media Server running in a Docker container
+- Plex Media Server running in a Docker container stoped and its Libray folder mounted to this docker at /config

 ---